Buddhist Science of Mind

-Bryson Newell is the co-creator of Vidya Method.
+Bryson Newell is the creator of Somatic Restructuring.
 Vidya Method is a continuing education program that uses his experience in meditation as the basis for which he builds his approach to movement.
 His curriculum is based on various methods that are all closely related in their approach and understanding of the body-mind complex.

 Bryson Newell graduated from the University of Dayton with an M.A. in Education.
 He taught for several years in Istanbul, Turkey before traveling to India to further his studies in yoga and meditation.
 While living abroad he was introduced to the Tibetan yoga tradition.
 For the next several years he divided his time between Northern India and Nepal studying Tibetan yoga.
 His travels enabled him to experience the Tibetan monastic system of education.
 There he was able study and complete coursework inside the Tibetan monasteries from several different lineages.
 Impressed with the monastic education system he decided to build his training courses on the basis of their pedagogy.

 Bryson has always been interested in extended retreats.
 At 19 he left home and spent the next three years on a wandering retreat following the ancient practice of the mendicants.
 Finally, after three years he concluded that he had gone as far as he could on his own with meditation, and thus decided to end his journey and look for a teacher.
 For the next several years he studied with teachers in the Zen tradition as well as in the Theravada tradition and even traveled to Thailand to practice.
 After an extend trip to India he met a group of Tibetan lamas and received teachings from them.
 He traveled to Jangchubling Monastery in Dehra Dun where he lived and continued his studies.